Struggling to get interviews?

 Should you put your hobbies and interests on a resume?

-Yes, you should put your hobbies and interests on a resume if you lack work experience and want to give employers a better idea of what you’re like outside of work (which often gives some insight into what you’d be like in the office).
+Yes, you should put your hobbies and interests on a resume if you lack work experience and want to give employers a better idea of what you’re like outside of work (which often gives insight into how you act in the office).

 Interests and hobbies help show that you’re a well-rounded applicant, and in many cases demonstrate important hard and soft skills.

-However, if you already have a few years of work experience and can fill a one page resume with relevant professional skills and qualifications, don’t put hobbies and interests on your resume.
+However, if you already have a few years of work experience and can fill a one page resume with relevant professional skills and qualifications that show employers you meet their job requirements, don’t put hobbies and interests on your resume.

 Include your interests or hobbies if: